acecconi65/AI-REDGIO5.0-E2C-OS-Smart-Data-Enabler/uc1-electrical_panel_monitoring-small_data/README.md

 In NiFi WebUI:
 1. Activate (right-click on the processor, then select "Start": the red square icon will turn into a green arrow icon) all the processors except step 1 "Submitting IoT dataset use case 1"
 2. Activate processor step 1 for 2 seconds then deactivate it (just to trigger data start flowing along the pipeline)
-3. Check the value of "Tasks/Time" in the processors step 7 and 8: when they are no longer equal to zero, it means that the pipeline is complete
+3. Check the value of "Tasks/Time" in the processors step 7 and 8: when they are no longer equal to zero, it means that the pipeline has finished

 ### Sending IIoT data to MinIO:
 In MinIO WebUI: